ellipse2v/pytmThreatModeling/docs/Home.md

 -   **Severity Multipliers**: Fine-tune risk scoring for critical assets.
 -   **Custom MITRE Mapping**: Extend and tailor MITRE ATT&CK mappings to your specific threat intelligence.

-## Extensibility & Customization
+## Extending Your Cyber Arsenal: Customization & Evolution

 This framework is designed for adaptability, allowing you to tailor its capabilities to your unique security requirements:

--   **Modular Threat Detection**: Define new STRIDE categories or custom threat patterns.
+-   **Modular Threat Detection**: Define new STRIDE categories or custom threat patterns in `threat_rules.py`.
 -   **Flexible MITRE Mappings**: Extend and override existing MITRE ATT&CK mappings.
 -   **Customizable Severity Logic**: Adjust risk scoring algorithms to align with your organizational risk appetite.
--   **PyTM Integration**: Leverage the full power of PyTM's extensible features for advanced modeling and analysis.

 ## The Path Forward: Roadmap & Strategic Vision

 Our commitment to continuous improvement drives the evolution of this framework.
-Key areas of future development include:

--   **Automated and Enriched Mitigation Suggestions**: Propose context-aware mitigations based on recognized frameworks (OWASP ASVS, NIST, CIS Controls) for each identified MITRE ATT&CK technique.
--   **Advanced Threat Model Validation**: Implement stricter, more intelligent validation checks for the Markdown DSL, providing precise error feedback.
--   **Integration with Vulnerability Databases (CVE)**: Link identified MITRE ATT&CK techniques to known CVEs and common vulnerabilities, enhancing threat intelligence.
--   **Expanded IaC Integrations**: Extend automated threat model generation to other IaC tools (e.g., Terraform, CloudFormation).
--   **Pre-defined Architecture Templates**: Offer a growing library of pre-built threat models for common architectural patterns, accelerating initial setup.
+See the [Roadmap](Roadmap) for a detailed list of planned features.

 ## Contributing to Cyber Defense

 We welcome contributions from the cybersecurity and development communities.
 Your insights and expertise are invaluable in strengthening this framework.
-Please refer to the [Developer Guide](#developer-guide) for contribution guidelines and testing procedures.

 ## License & Attribution